Is the OIG an independent agency?

-Yes, all reports of misconduct and mismanagement are reviewed and may provide the basis upon which to open an investigation.
+Yes, all reports of misconduct and gross mismanagement are reviewed and may provide the basis upon which to open an investigation.
 However, anonymous reports are harder to investigate because the OIG is limited to the information provided and may lack the ability to corroborate details of the report, so that it may be more difficult to establish the good cause necessary to commence an investigation.

 Does the OIG investigate all reports of misconduct and mismanagement?

-Although all reports of misconduct and mismanagement are reviewed, some may be referred to appropriate County or municipal government officials or other agencies for resolution.
-In addition, Section 12.01(C)(1) of the Charter of Broward County directs the OIG to formally refer probable cause findings at the conclusion of an OIG investigation to the appropriate civil, criminal, or administrative agencies charged with enforcement related to the alleged misconduct.
+Although all reports of misconduct and mismanagement are reviewed, some may be referred to appropriate federal, county or municipal government officials or other agencies for resolution.
+In addition, Section 10.01(C)(1) of the charter directs the OIG to formally refer probable cause findings at the conclusion of an OIG investigation to the appropriate civil, criminal, or administrative agencies charged with enforcement related to the alleged misconduct.

 Does the OIG investigate ethics violations?